Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Introduction and main results

-In this paper, we apply the pigeonhole principle for the construction of $B_n$ (cf. Proposition and \ref{scalen}), which greatly simplifies the case discussion and once deals with all situations.
-Moreover, we control the number of roots by $M$ at each step (cf. Proposition \ref{654n} and \eqref{geshu}), which recovers Condition \ref{con1} and enables the whole induction.
-With these roots, $\|G_\Lambda^{\theta,E^*}\|$ can be controlled by a polynomial of $\theta$ (cf. \eqref{123321} and Proposition \ref{1gon} \textbf{(1)}) from the standard Schur complement and resolvent identity arguments.
-In fact, Green's function estimate for any fixed energy $E^*$ together with the Lemma \ref{HOl} is sufficient to prove H\"older regularity of the IDS; however, alone they are insufficient to identify a full-measure set of phases on which Anderson localization holds, except in the special cosine potential case, where the method of \cite{Bou00} was later extended by the authors \cite{CSZ22} to prove the arithmetic Anderson localization for multi-dimensional AMO by introducing the symmetry of the two roots to remove the bad sets of double resonant phases uniformly in the energy.
-However, such a symmetry structure no longer holds beyond cosine potential.
-This leads to the second key ingredient to Anderson localization: Green's function estimates with varying energies.
+In this paper, {\bf we introduce a significantly simplified method based on the pigeonhole principle for the construction of this annulus structure that avoids complicated case distinctions and treats all cases simultaneously}.
+Suppose that the first $(n-1)$ steps are done and we obtain a set of $(n-1)$-step roots $\{\theta_{n-1}^{(i)}(E^*)\}_{i=1}^{m_{n-1}}$; we then analyze the shift distances $\|\theta_{n-1}^{(i)}(E^*)+x\cdot\omega-\theta_{n-1}^{(i')}(E^*)\|_\T$ for $1\leq i,i'\leq m_{n-1}$ and $\|x\|_1 \leq l_n^8$.
+Relying on the separation of resonant points guaranteed by $\omega\in {\rm DC}_{\tau, \gamma}$, we use a pigeonhole principle argument to select proper intermediate scale and resonance parameters that satisfy the annulus structure (cf. Propositions \ref{scalen}).
+This selection process also induces an equivalence relation on $\{\theta_{n-1}^{(i)}(E^*)\}_{i=1}^{m_{n-1}}$, enabling us to partition this set into several equivalence classes (cf. Propositions \ref{scalen} \textbf{(4)}).
+We then assign a neighborhood to each representative and carry out resonance analysis in these neighborhoods to obtain the next-step roots $\{\theta_{n}^{(i)}(E^*)\}_{i=1}^{m_{n}}$, using the Schur complement argument and the favorable annulus structure.
+Moreover, we bound the number of roots at each step by $M$ (cf. \eqref{geshu}), which enables the entire induction to proceed.
+With these roots, $\|G_\Lambda^{\theta,E^*}\|$ can be controlled by a polynomial of $\theta$ (cf. \eqref{123321} and Proposition \ref{1gon} \textbf{(1)}) via standard Schur complement and resolvent identity arguments.
+In fact, the fixed-energy Green's function estimates together with Lemma \ref{HOl} are sufficient to prove H\"older continuity of the IDS; however, alone they are insufficient to identify a full-measure set of phases for which Anderson localization holds, except in the special cosine potential case, where the method of \cite{Bou00} was recently extended by the authors \cite{CSZ22} to prove the arithmetic \footnote{Anderson localization holds for phases in a set of full measure with explicitly arithmetic description: } Anderson localization perturbatively for multi-dimensional AMO by using the symmetry of the two roots to remove the bad sets of double resonant phases uniformly in the energy.
+However, such a symmetry structure no longer holds beyond even cosine-type potentials.
+This leads to the second key ingredient to Anderson localization: Green's function estimates for varying energies.